-- If your child is using this medicine, you may open the immediate-release capsule and mix it in your child's food.
+- If your child is using this medicine, you may open the immediate-release capsule and mix it in food.

-- Swallow the delayed-release capsule whole.
-Do not crush or chew the capsule or contents of the capsule.
+- Swallow the capsule whole.
+Do not crush or chew the capsule or the contents.

 - Take this medicine the same way every day.
 This means take it at the same time and take it consistently, either with or without food.
 Do not eat high-fat food near the time that you take this medicine.